 Amaney A. Jamal is the Edwards S. Sanford Professor of Politics at Princeton University and director of the Mamdouha S. Bobst Center for Peace and Justice.
-Jamal also directs the Workshop on Arab Political Development.
-She currently is President of the Association of Middle East Women’s Studies (AMEWS).
-The focus of her current research is democratization and the politics of civic engagement in the Arab world.
-Her interests also include the study of Muslim and Arab Americans and the pathways that structure their patterns of civic engagement in the United States.
+Jamal also directs the Workshop on Arab Political Development, and the Bobst-AUB Collaborative Initiative.
+She is the former President of the Association of Middle East Women’s Studies (AMEWS).
+The focus of her current research is on the drivers of political behavior in the Arab world, Muslim immigration to the US and Europe, and the effect of inequality and poverty on political outcomes.
 Jamal’s books include: Barriers to Democracy (2007), which explores the role of civic associations in promoting democratic effects in the Arab world (winner of the 2008 APSA Best Book Award in comparative democratization).
 She is co-editor of Race and Arab Americans Before and After 9/11: From Invisible Citizens to Visible Subjects (2007) and Citizenship and Crisis: Arab Detroit after 9/11 (2009).
 Her most recent book, Of Empires and Citizens, was published by Princeton University Press (2012).

 Jamal is co-principal investigator of the Arab Barometer Project, winner of the Best Dataset in the Field of Comparative Politics (Lijphart/Przeworski/Verba Dataset Award 2010); co-PI of the Detroit Arab American Study, a sister survey to the Detroit Area Study; and senior advisor on the Pew Research Center projects focusing on Islam in America (2006) Global Islam (2010) and Islam in America (2017).
 Ph.D.
 University of Michigan.
 In 2005, Jamal was named a Carnegie Scholar.